xNexeon/zForumOLD/readme.md

 ![sc2](img/sc1.png)

 ## About
-To make this website, I have used a couple of technologies which are CSS, HTML, Javascript and theres some jQuery there also.
-I have used some custom libraries which include Bootstrap 4,
+To make this website, I have used a couple of technologies (CSS HTML JS)